-Subparagraph (ea).
+Subparagraph (a).
 Check the applicable box disclosing how long the Seller has owned the Property or whether the Seller owns the Property at the time Seller executes the listing agreement.
 Seller's term of ownership may affect a buyer's ability to obtain mortgage financing.
 Some mortgage lenders require proof that the property is not being flipped from one purchaser at a lower price to another purchaser at a higher price within a short period of time.

-Subparagraph (^{hb}).
-Check the appropriate boxes in subparagraphs (^{ib})(1) and (^{ib})(2).
+Subparagraph (b).
+Check the appropriate boxes in subparagraphs (b)(1) and (b)(2).
 A bankruptcy proceeding may, but does not necessarily, affect the ability of the Seller to market and sell the Property without the permission of the bankruptcy trustee and/or the bankruptcy court.
 If the Seller is in bankruptcy or is contemplating bankruptcy, it is strongly recommended that the Firm seek competent legal advice prior to taking the listing.

-Subparagraph (ic).
+Subparagraph (c).
 If legal access to a public right-of-way is by private road/easement, check appropriate box whether there is a road maintenance agreement, and obtain a copy of the agreement and/or other information from Seller if such an agreement exists.

-Subparagraph (md).
+Subparagraph (d).
 If there is a manufactured (mobile) home(s) on the Property that Seller intends to include as a part of the sale of the Property, insert the VIN(s) in the first blank, if known, or, if unknown, insert other description of manufactured (mobile) home(s) in "Other Description" blank.

-Subparagraph (ee).
-If the Residential Property and Owner's Association Disclosure Statement is required, If applicable, insert the name, address and telephone number of the president of the owners' association or the association manager and the owners' association website address, if any, in the blank spaces provided, for any owners' association regulating the Property.
-If the Residential Property and Owner's Association Disclosure Statement is not required (e.g., new construction), check the appropriate box whether there is or is not an owners' association.
-If there is an owners' association, the seller should promptly complete the Owners' Association Disclosure and Addendum (form 2A12 T) so that it may be made available to prospective buyers and their agents.
+Subparagraph (e).
+If applicable, insert the name, address and telephone number of the president of the owners' association or the association manager and the owners' association website address, if any, in the blank spaces provided, for any owners' association regulating the Property.